titaniumnetwork-dev/alloy/README.md

 A porition of its rewriting is in client-side JS so `Element.setAttribute`, `window.fetch()`, XMLHttpRequest, and more are rewritten.

+# Extra information:

+If your gonna have an external website redirect to this proxy.
+Then we recommend you have the value base64 encoded and redirected to `/alloy?url=` then value.

 # Known websites that work

 - Google Search